turingschool/data-analytics-curriculum/readme.md

 ### File Headers

-Put something like this at the top of all your markdown files:
+Include this at the top of all your markdown files:

 ```yaml
 ---